BryanWilhite/Blog/2017-02/using-swashbuckle-to-support-swaggerfied-xml-production-and-consumption.md

 </div>

-To make this happen, we need to pull our custom attributes by querying [`ApiDescription`](https://msdn.microsoft.com/en-us/library/system.web.http.description.apidescription(v=vs.118).aspx) so we can use attribute data to edit an instance of Swashbuckle’s `Operation` class (which is on line 99 of `SwaggerDocument.cs` class [in the current master](https://github.com/domaindrivendev/Swashbuckle/blob/master/Swashbuckle.Core/Swagger/SwaggerDocument.cs#L99)) used to generate standard Swagger.
-My `*OperationFilter` classes handle this work.
-[My GitHub Gist](https://gist.github.com/BryanWilhite/1a0e8c14a5002995aa5eb7984bfa5cd0) shows these classes along with their respective custom attributes.
+To make this happen, `SwaggerContentTypeOperationFilter` pulls our custom attributes by LINQ-querying [`ApiDescription`].(https://msdn.microsoft.com/en-us/library/system.web.http.description.apidescription(v=vs.118).aspx) We can use this custom attribute data to edit an instance of Swashbuckle’s `Operation` class (which is on line 99 of `SwaggerDocument.cs` class [in the current master](https://github.com/domaindrivendev/Swashbuckle/blob/master/Swashbuckle.Core/Swagger/SwaggerDocument.cs#L99)).
+My GitHub Gist shows [`SwaggerContentTypeOperationFilter`](https://gist.github.com/BryanWilhite/1a0e8c14a5002995aa5eb7984bfa5cd0#file-swaggercontenttypeoperationfilter-cs) _applying_ these changes, handling Swagger consumption _and_ production.

-Once all of these classes are in place and the method attributes are adorning, we can add these lines to that `GlobalConfiguration.Configuration.EnableSwagger` lambda expression in `SwaggerConfig.cs` jam-packed with comments:
+Once all of these classes are in place and the method attributes are adorning, we can add this mediating line to that `GlobalConfiguration.Configuration.EnableSwagger` lambda expression in `SwaggerConfig.cs` jam-packed with comments:

 ``` C#
 // Similar to Schema filters, Swashbuckle also supports Operation and Document filters: